mandamurthy/dual-sign/README.md

+Rules to Github by Copilot :

+1. Do not execute premium request without taking the confirmation.
+2. Coding should be modular, wherever funcationlaity can be reusable do code in such a way.
+3. When recovering or fixing, always check the README.md for open issues and rules before proceeding.
+4. When migrating from localStorage to backend, ensure all CRUD, versioning, and UI flows are tested and match previous behavior.
+5. For any UI action (like View Diff), ensure the user experience matches or improves upon the previous implementation.

 # Dual Sign

 A modern, robust React-based web application for user onboarding, environment/project/product onboarding, and a Maker-Checker process, with full audit and role-based access.
 Built with Vite, React, TypeScript, and Material-UI.
 Data is persisted in localStorage for now.